 BOOK NOW

-All proceeds help fund HSI’s animal protection campaigns and projects on the ground in the UK and around the world, including our efforts to end the cruel dog meat trade, trophy hunting of wild animals, and the killing of animals for their fur, as well as our emergency responses to disasters and crisis situations such as the war in Ukraine.
+All proceeds help fund HSI’s animal protection campaigns and projects on the ground in the UK and around the world, including our efforts to end the cruel dog meat trade, trophy hunting, and the killing of animals for their fur, as well as provide lifesaving emergency rescue and relief in disaster situations.

 *Final line-up subject to change.